 Remember, only one vertical per page.
 If you sell into five different verticals, then you should have five different one-sheets – one sheet for each vertical with the names and quotes from only those customers in that vertical.
 This will be used as your validation piece once you engage the gatekeeper.
 Be sure to make color copies to bring with you when door knocking and have an electronic version to email when making phone calls.

 When cold calling, divide your call lists by the same verticals as your one-sheets.
 Start with one vertical.
-For this example, let’s say it’s dentist offices.
-You’ve got 12 customers who are dentists and nine agreed to either give you a quote, testimonial or agreed to have their name on your customer one-sheet.
+For this example, let’s say it’s software companies.
+You’ve got 12 customers who are software companies and nine agreed to either give you a quote, testimonial or agreed to have their name on your customer one-sheet.
 Create the one-sheet and then do the same for the other verticals.

 Step 4: Make your cold call

-After introducing yourself to the gatekeeper, (I’ll use the dentist example again) open with this line:
+After introducing yourself to the gatekeeper, (I’ll use the software example again) open with this line:

-My purpose for calling is to let you know that we work with 12 dentists in the city helping them to lower their medical supply costs and that’s why I wanted to connect with you.
+My purpose for calling is to let you know that we work with 12 software companies in the U.S. helping them to lower their insurance costs and that’s why I wanted to connect with you.

 Why does this work?

-- It states the most credible thing you can say to a gatekeeper – we have experience with people just like you.
+- States the most credible thing you can say to a gatekeeper – we have experience with people just like you.

-- It states you know about their business
+- Shows that you know something about their business

-- It is specific (not vague) regarding the number of industry customers you have
+- Communicates specific language (not vague) regarding the number of industry customers you have

-- It has a legitimate benefit (not a trumped up benefit) since you already work in their industry
+- Demonstrates a legitimate benefit (not a trumped up benefit) since you already work in their industry

-- It states a clear purpose – creating conditions for you both to connect
+- States a clear purpose – creating conditions for you both to connect